myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ---
 description: >-
-  This README is the **contract** and **toolbox** for EVERGREEN maintenance.
-When provided, ChatGPT must work repo-by-repo, apply Monthly / Quarterly rules, maintain behaviour parity, and use the canonical README blocks.
+  This README is the contract and toolbox for EVERGREEN maintenance.
+When provided, ChatGPT must work repository-by-repository, apply Monthly/Quarterly rules, maintain behavior parity, and use the canonical README blocks.
 icon: markdown
 cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
 coverY: 0